chatox/data-mining-course/README.md

 # Acknowledgments

 This course was developed by [Carlos "ChaTo" Castillo](https://chato.cl/) and updated in 2023 by [Teodora Sandra Buda](https://tbuda.github.io/).
 ChaTo is thankful to Aris Gionis and Aris Anagnostopoulos for their comments on an earlier version of these materials.
-Thanks to Miguel Angel Cordobés for his work on several of the practical sessions, and to Fedor Vitiugin for his corrections and improvements on the practical sessions.
+Thanks to Miguel Angel Cordobés for his work on several of the practical sessions, and to Fedor Vitiugin and Abi for their corrections and improvements on the practical sessions.

 [<img src="upf/cc-by-80x15.png" width="80" height="15" hspace="4"/>](https://creativecommons.org/licenses/by/4.0/) All course materials are available under a [Creative Commons](https://creativecommons.org/licenses/by/4.0/) license unless specified otherwise.